svtk/AtomicKotlinCourse/Introduction to Objects/Summary 2/Exercise 8/task.md

 ## Summary 2 (#8)

+{{ :UNTESTABLE Don't really understand what solution is expected here. }}

 Create a class `MapList` containing a property which is a `Map` of `List`s containing `String`s.
 The keys for the `Map` are also `String`s.
 The solution provides a function `initialize()` which, every time you call it, returns a